CodeFromAnywhere/react-with-native/modules/nested-menu/README.md

 General purpose nested menu component

 Please make sure that you also wrap your app with `MenuStoreProvider`, or this will crash...!

-## 📄 nestedPathObjectToNestedMenuRecursive (exported const)

-Transform a nested path object into a nested menu (MenuType), recursively

 ## 🔹 NestedPathObject